 differently.
 You break each book into sections of chapters (4-6) and

 read each section once a day for a whole month.
 So, for example, you

 would read Romans 1-5 every day for a month.
 Then the next month you

 might read Romans 6-11 and finally, in the third month, you would read

 is a great plan from my good friend Eric Johnson, a Christian

-Seminary, which encourages meditating more deeply upon God's word.
+psychologist and one of the godliest men I know.
+This plan encourages meditating more deeply upon God's word.